 I tend to stay quiet about trading as I find it attracts people who are looking for the easy, get rich quick scheme.
 Instead I focus on building a solid investment portfolio, and use elements of trading to build a resilient, long term investment strategy.

-If that’s something you could get on board with, then check out when the next Masterclass is going to be and get involved.
+If that’s something you could get on board with and you enjoyed these successful trading tips, then you should join my Masterclass and get involved.